Mega-Fi/megafi-docs/landing/docs/hedge/architecture.md

 # Architecture

 Technical overview of MegaFi's system architecture.
-Understand how pool-based options trading works with USDC-only liquidity and epoch-based profit distribution.
+Understand how pool-based options trading works with USDm-only liquidity and epoch-based profit distribution.

 ## At a Glance

-- USDC-only architecture for simplified risk management
+- USDm-only architecture for simplified risk management
 - Pool-based liquidity model with OperationalTreasury and CoverPool
 - 7-day epoch system for fair profit distribution
 - Options as ERC721 NFTs for composability